neondatabase/website/content/docs/guides/read-replica-guide.md

 - Distributing read requests to achieve higher throughput
 - Providing read-only data access to specific users or applications

+Regardless of the application, the steps for creating, configuring, and connecting to a read replica are the same.
+You can create one or more read replicas for any branch in your Neon project and configure the vCPU and memory allocated to each.
+Neon's _Autoscaling_ and _Autosuspend_ features are also supported, providing you with control over read replica compute usage.

 ## Prerequisites